linea-it/occultation-hs/userdocs/_build/html/_sources/pages/ui/getting_started.rst.txt

-The OccultIn Software is available to download via `Download Windows <https://www.11tech.com.br/SORA/Install-OccultIn-Windows-0.97.exe>`_ for a Windows operational system and in `Download Linux <https://www.11tech.com.br/SORA/install-OccultIn-linux.sh>`_ for a Linux operational system.
+The OccultIn Software is available to download via `Download Windows <https://www.11tech.com.br/SORA/Install-OccultIn-Windows-0.97.exe>`_ for a Windows operating system and in `Download Linux <https://www.11tech.com.br/SORA/install-OccultIn-linux.sh>`_ for a Linux operating system.
 Save and execute the installation in your system.
 In windows you will have an executable file.
 In Linux you must run the shell file.